 It is not surprising, given this situation, that these youngsters have a much higher incidence of substance abuse, out-of-wedlock pregnancy, homelessness, poverty, and mental health problems.
-Consider this: only half of these young people have completed high gram until they turn 21.
+Consider this: only half of these young people have completed high school or found jobs by their 18th birthday.